 Representatives of Skolkovo also saw a slide which showed the most eminent foreign professors from most prestigious foreign universities working at Chao Tong National University.
 They include visiting professors from Berkeley, Harvard, MIT, UCLA, and Purdue.
 Most of them, with rare exceptions, are Chinese by origin.

 There is an idiom “sea turtles” (海龟) in Chinese.
-The term is used to describe specialists who, having graduated from a university and having worked abroad for some time, return home, just like sea turtles swim thousands of kilometers to their native shores to lay their eggs.
+The term is used to describe specialists who, having graduated from a university and having worked abroad for some time, return home, just like sea turtles, they swim thousands of kilometers to their native shores to lay their eggs.

 A meeting with top management of the Taiwanese representative office of Socionext, a Japanese company, was quite productive.
 Socionext is a so-called fabless company, i.e. a company that does not have its own factory.
 In essence, it is a design center.
-Unlike clothing designers, design centers in Taiwan do external orders designing chips, and then place them on local factories.
+Unlike clothing designers, design centers in Taiwan do external orders, designing chips then placing them on local factories.

 The logic of the Japanese technological company being present in Taipei is clear: first and foremost it is done for the purpose of establishing closer ties with the production division.
 More than that, the company has quite a few clients on the island.
 This is the principle that Japanese companies follow when they open offices abroad: they open them up where there are clients and developers.